 Spelling lists will be available on Microsoft Teams each Friday and tested the following Friday.
 All pupils will be tested on the same words, as this will be the format used in the KS2 SATS.
 However, we will make a folder available on Microsoft Teams for activities to help those children who may require extra support.
 We hope that we can continue to rely on your support, so that together we can help your child reach his/her full potential.

-In MATHS, the children will be separated into four classes, with the fourth class teaching being provided by Mrs Young.Children are grouped depending on the level of support and challenge required.
-The planning will be guided by the Primary Curriculum.
-The children will be expected to know their tables and the corresponding division facts.
+In MATHS, the children will be separated into four classes, with the fourth class being provided by Mrs Young.
+We are currently commencing our second year of ‘teaching for Mastery within Mathematics’, which is an approach that favours mixed ability teaching, allowing consolidation of concepts and ensuring that greater depth opportunities are available for all learners without moving children on too quickly.
+Having a fourth teacher within our year group allows for smaller pupil to teacher ratios, but also gives us some flexibility should we feel a change in the structure of groups is required following ongoing teacher assessment.
+The planning will be guided by the Primary Curriculum with objectives being sequenced using the White Rose scheme of learning.
+The children will be expected to know their times tables and the corresponding division facts.
 Your help with this task is invaluable.

 We are sure that we shall have a happy and successful year; please do not hesitate to contact us with any questions or concerns you may have via the office email: email@example.com